Outdoor Pens & Runs for Tortoises

 Tortoises love being outside!
 Outdoors, they can "live a tortoise life" exploring, grazing, and basking.
-Try to provide an outside pen for your Stars, even if you only have a balcony.
+If you have any outdoor space, please do provide an outside pen for your tortoises.
 Nothing beats real sunshine!

-It's a good idea to supply the tortoises with plenty of plants to eat and hide under, variations in the ground level, several shady hiding places, and a choice of substrates.
+It's a good idea to supply the tortoises with plenty of plants to eat and hide under, variations in the ground level, several shady hiding places, and a choice of substrates (e.g. soil, rocky area, damp, dry).
 Obstacles, like rocks or logs, and small mounds of dirt create many different paths for the tortoises to follow.

-Typically, Indian / Sri Lankan and Burmese Star tortoises like to hide under bushes.
+Typically, Indian and Burmese Star tortoises like to hide under bushes.
 Beneath the scrubs, they may scrape the surface of the soil a bit, but that's it.
 All my Stars love to hide under grassy bushes when outdoors. :O)

 Avoiding cross contamination